aashkann/Formicae/README.md

 2 - Open ".\Sample\sample.3dm" and load ".\Sample\forma-api.gh" in Grasshopper

+3 - Copy all DLLs from "Dependencies" folder into "Formicae" Grasshopper folder

+4 - In the test Grasshopper script "forma-api.gh":

+- Locate the Python node with message "authcontext", and replace set variable "url" to URL of the Forma project where the Formicae extension is installed.
+This ensures that the correct region ("us" vs "eu") and Project ID are used.

+- Locate the Python node with message "x-ads-region", and set the value to a string consistent with the "url" above - "US" for ".com" and "EMEA" for ".eu".

-3 - Authentificate by pressing the button and there you have it.
+- Authentificate by pressing the button and there you have it.

 ## Contribution